-One of hVIVO’s distinct advantages in their clinical trial research is the access to healthy volunteers to take part in clinical trial research, through their volunteer recruitment arm, FluCamp.
+One of our distinct advantages in our human challenge trial research is access to healthy volunteers, which are recruited through our volunteer recruitment arm, FluCamp.

-FluCamp welcome volunteers take part in hVIVO clinical trials under expertly supervised conditions, to further medical research and help take the understanding of respiratory, viral, and other infectious diseases to a new level.
+FluCamp welcomes volunteers take part in our human challenge trials under expertly supervised conditions, to further medical research and help take the understanding of respiratory, viral, and other infectious diseases to a new level.